Splunk® Cloud Services

 Syntax: ( )

-Description: If only one parameters is specified, you can omit the parentheses.
+Description: If only one parameter is specified, you can omit the parentheses.
 However, if no parameters or multiple parameters are specified the parentheses ( ) are required before the lambda symbol ( -> ).

 lambda symbol